 Frequently Asked Questions

 How do the payment plans work?
-How often do payments come out?

 Do I have to be a 200-hour yoga teacher to take this course?

 No. The course is geared toward teachers (or teacher trainees), but you don’t have to be a teacher to take the course.
 You can also take it before you complete your 200-hour certification.
-If you are in training now, and complete our course and your 200-hour training within the same year, you can still get your 25 continuing education hours with Yoga Alliance.
+If you are in training now, and complete our course and your 200-hour training within the same year, you can still get your 35 continuing education hours with Yoga Alliance.

 How long do we get access to the material?

 All the course materials, including downloads, videos, and more are yours to keep.
 Forever.
 You’ll have access to the private Facebook group (and to questions about the course content with Dianne and Amber) as long as you would like.
 If you would like to be certified as a Yoga For All Certified Teacher, you have one year from the beginning of class to complete the course.

 Is this a “live” course?
 Can I take it whenever I like?